wildonion/gem/README.md

 ## 🚀 Production Setup

-> Before go for production, read the following notes please:
+> Before going for production, read the following notes:

 - **NOTE**: Make sure that you have a domain up and running that is pointing to the machine where the `gem` is hosted on.